 These are straightforward.
 No wind landings are pretty easy; the only issue is that your perception of speed and altitude will be off.
 Since you seem to be moving faster over the ground when there’s no wind (which you actually are) it can seem like a good idea to add just a little brake to ‘slow you down’ before you land.
 Resist that urge!
 Keep that speed in your canopy; you can turn the speed into a good flare only if you start the

 Crosswind landings can be a little more tricky because of that strong tendency to want to “reach out to break your fall.”
-Counter this by flaring with your hands in towards the center of your body.
-You may have to PLF on these landings, since you’ll have some decent forward speed _and_ have some sideways motion from the wind.
+Counter this by flaring with your hands in towards the centre of your body.
+You may have to PLF on these landings since you’ll have some decent forward speed and have some sideways motion from the wind.
 If you want to get fancy, try a flare turn after you start your flare on the crosswind landing – you can easily pull off a standup landing if you get turned enough before you put your feet down.

 If these work well you may want to try a downwind landing.
 The benefit to doing that is it will prepare you to accept a downwind landing in the future; you won’t be tempted to turn too low to avoid it.
 Choose an ideal day for this one, with a slippery landing area (wet grass is perfect) low winds and a clear landing area.
 Prepare to PLF, and think about “laying it down” on your thigh as you land to start sliding.
-You can slide across grass at 30mph without getting hurt, but planting your feet and cartwheeling at those speeds can be very dangerous.
+You can slide across the grass at 30mph without getting hurt, but planting your feet and cartwheeling at those speeds can be very dangerous.

-4. Land reliably within a 10 meter circle
+4. Land reliably within a 10-meter circle

 This is essentially the PRO requirement.
 This is critical because your accuracy skills are what will keep you from having to turn low.
 It’s very comforting to know that you can land in any 50ish foot clearing if you find yourself having to land out; it’s especially important as you get to smaller canopies that need longer and longer runways to land well.
 Your only option may be a section of road, and you may have to hit the beginning of the road dead-on to have enough room to slow down.

-The subject of canopy accuracy is too long to do justice to here, but the top 3 hints I’ve heard are: – If you’re not sure if you’re going to make it over a wire or tree, look at what it’s doing with respect to the background.
+The subject of canopy accuracy is too long to do justice to it here, but the top 3 hints I’ve heard are: – If you’re not sure if you’re going to make it over a wire or tree, look at what it’s doing with respect to the background.
 If more background is appearing from beneath the wire or tree, you’re probably going to make it. – As you look at the ground, most points will seem to move away from a central point.
 Some will rise, some will fall, some will go out to the side.
 If you look long enough you’ll find one point that’s not moving – that’s where you’re going to land if the winds don’t change all the way in (which is rare.) – Going into brakes usually makes you land short in high winds, but can extend your glide in no wind.
 Front risers almost always make you land shorter.

-I am pretty convinced that front riser high performance landings are a lot safer than toggle turn high performance landings, and double fronts are the safest of all.
-If you do it too low, or become worried about the landing – just drop the risers and you’re back to normal flight.
+I am pretty convinced that front riser high-performance landings are a lot safer than toggle turn high-performance landings, and double fronts are the safest of all.
+If you do it too low or become worried about the landing – just drop the risers and you’re back to normal flight.

 For double front riser landings, set up a normal landing, aiming for a point a little farther away than you normally do.
 At 100 feet or so, pull down both front risers.
 Your canopy will drop and accelerate.
 At some point above the ground (30-10 feet depending on your canopy) drop the front risers.
 Your canopy will begin to recover.
 Before it completes the recovery to normal flight, you should be at flare altitude.
 Start the flare normally.
 You may need to use less toggle than normal, since the canopy is now going faster than you’re used to, and the same amount of toggle gives you more lift.
-You will also plane out farther, since you have more speed you have to bleed off before you come to a stop.
+You will also plane out farther since you have more speed you have to bleed off before you come to a stop.

 Also be prepared to steer in the flare, since the canopy may not have stopped turning completely before the flare begins.
-Done correctly, you’ll start the flare with more forward speed, giving you a longer planeout.
+Done correctly, you’ll start the flare with more forward speed, giving you a longer plane out.

 Make sure your flares are smooth for this!
 A smooth flare generates more lift for a longer period of time than “stabbing” the brakes.
 However, don’t start the flare at 30 feet – starting the flare that high will slow the canopy down, negating the effects of the front riser approach.
 If you do find yourself stabbing the brakes to prevent hitting the ground, move the altitude at which you start front risering up.

 Probably the most critical skill you will get from this exercise is the development of the “sight picture.”
 Below 200 feet your altimeter is pretty useless, and you should be looking at traffic and the landing area anyway.
-Eventually you’ll develop a sense of what “picture” you should see just before you start that riser turn.
+Eventually, you’ll develop a sense of what “picture” you should see just before you start that riser turn.
 The picture will vary with wind, landing area etc. If you arrive at the point where you would normally start the front riser turn, and the picture’s not right – abort it and land normally.

-Once you have the picture down, and are doing front riser turns that transition to gradual flares, then start increasing the angle.
+Once you have the picture down and are doing front riser turns that transition to gradual flares, then start increasing the angle.
 Once you get to 90 degrees you’re going to be gaining a lot of speed, so be sure to adjust your sight picture up to compensate.
 As always, bail by dropping the risers if you feel like there’s anything wrong.
 Once you drop the risers, level the wing with your toggles and prepare to flare.
 At worst you’ll have to land crosswind – but that’s a skill you should have by this point anyway.

 6. Land on slight uphills and downhills